georgestevens99/DiscoverDapr/README.md

 # DiscoverDapr
-This repo contains code samples showing how to use Dapr with C# and Visual Studio.
+This repo contains code samples showing how to use Dapr (Distributed Application Runtime) with Visual Studio, C#, ASP.NET Core, and gRPC services.

 The first code sample, **grpc-pubsub-azservicebus**, shows how to use a Dapr pub/sub component for the Azure Service Bus using a connection string for doing service to service pub/sub with a Test Client, and 2 gRPC services.
 (Code is present and works.
 But InstallMe and RunMe are under construction).